University of Delaware: Print

 The Review is a weekly student publication, released in print and online on Tuesdays.
 It is an independent publication and receives no financial support from the university.
 It is distributed at several locations across campus, including Morris Library, the Perkins Student Center and the Trabant University Center, as well as various academic buildings and the dining halls.
 The Reviews office is located at 250 Perkins Student Center, facing Academy Street, and is above the offices of WVUD.
-In 2004, it was a National Newspaper Pacemaker Award Finalist, and was also named one of the ten best non-daily college newspapers by the Associated Collegiate Press.
+In 2004, it was a National Newspaper Pacemaker Award Finalist, and was named one of the ten best non-daily college newspapers by the Associated Collegiate Press.
 It currently has a print circulation of 10,000.

-UDress magazine is the on-campus fashion magazine which publishes one issue per semester, in conjunction with fashion events.
+UDress magazine is the on-campus fashion magazine, which publishes one issue per semester, in conjunction with fashion events.

 Broadcast

 The student-run, non-commercial, educational radio station at Delaware broadcasts on 91.3 and uses the call letters WVUD, which the university purchased from the University of Dayton in the 1980s.
 Although not its intended call letter pronunciation, 'VUD has taken on the slogan "the Voice of the University of Delaware."
 They are licensed to the city of Newark, Delaware and broadcasts with a power of 1,000 watts 24 hours a day with its offices and studios located in the Perkins Student Center.

 The transmitting facilities are located atop the Christiana East Tower residence hall.
 WVUD is operated by University of Delaware students, a university staff of two, and community members.
 No prior radio experience is necessary, nor is there a need to enroll in any certain major to become a part of WVUD.
 The radio station has a variety of programming, featuring both music and talk formats.

 STN is the student-run, non-commercial, educational television station at the University of Delaware.
 The station broadcasts second-run movies and original student-produced content as well as live sports coverage.
-The initials STN originally stood for Shane Thomas Network and was later changed to Student Television Network.
+The initials "STN" originally stood for Shane Thomas Network and was later changed to Student Television Network.

 Fraternities and sororities

 Approximately 30% of the University of Delaware's undergraduate student population is affiliated with a fraternity or sorority.
-There are over 29 fraternities and 20 sororities (chapters & colonies) in the Interfraternity Council (IFC), National Panhellenic Conference (NPC), Multicultural Greek Congress (MGC) and Special Interest Greek Council.
+There are over 29 fraternities and 20 sororities (chapters and colonies) in the Interfraternity Council (IFC), National Panhellenic Conference (NPC), Multicultural Greek Congress (MGC) and Special Interest Greek Council.